rss logo

 root@host:~# unattended-upgrade -d --dry-run

-By default, the update will run twice daily at 6 AM and 6 PM, with upgrades scheduled for 6 AM.
-We can modify these settings by editing two systemd files.
+By default, updates are scheduled to run twice daily at 6 AM and 6 PM, with upgrades occurring at 6 AM.
+We can change these settings by editing two systemd timer files.

 [Unit]